Nkasi-e/kor-task/readme.md

 - [x] Users on the platform can click on a post to view the profile of the person who owns the post
 - [x] When a friend request is sent to a peer, they get notified of the request on their profile
 - [x] When a request is accepted, the sender get notified of this event
-- [x] When request is declined by a peer, it gets deleted from the server so as to allow for future connections
+- [x] When request is declined by a peer, it gets deleted from the server so as to allow for future connections and no notification is sent for this action.
 - [x] Users can view their profile on their dashboad
 - [x] User can view their notifations when then click on the not icon
 - [x] Users can reports peers status content when they see it inappriopriate